Convexus-Protocol/AMM-docs/core-layer/factory/pools-management.md

 # 📖 Introduction

-The Factory is the component responsible of creating new Pools withing the Convexus Protocol.
+The Factory is the component responsible of creating new Pools within the Convexus Protocol.
 Pools deployed directly by users won't be able to participate in the Convexus Protocol.

 # 📜 Write Methods